 1. 1.1.
-The Board of Directors have pleasure in
+Your Board of Directors have pleasure in

-presenting the 75th

-Annual Report of your Bank, together with the audited Balance Sheet,
+presenting the 76th Annual Report of your bank, together with the

-re-organisation has resulted in productive and efficient growth, robust
+re-organization has resulted in productive and effcient growth, robust

 balance sheet, reality asset book and substantial provisions.
 Financial